 Research on the state of cybersecurity of the U.S. critical infrastructure companies reveals that 67 percent have experienced at least one security compromise that led to the loss of confidential information or disruption to operations during the past year.
 In addition, 24 percent of a survey’s respondents said the compromises involved insider attacks or negligent privileged information technology users.
 Only 6 percent provide cybersecurity training for all employees.

 Today the U.S. Defense Department released its strategy for countering weapons of mass destruction (WMD).
 This strategy will direct the department’s efforts to prevent hostile actors from acquiring WMD, contain and reduce WMD threats and ensure the department can respond effectively to WMD crises.

 Fresh off supporting two overseas wars, the National Guard is planning for a larger role in military activities on the home front.
-Cyber is one area where the Guard may be serving a key role, officials said during AFCEA’s JIE Mission Partner Symposium.
+Cyber is one area where the Guard may be serving a key role, officials say.

 Some of these points were outlined in a panel discussion on the second day of AFCEA’s three-day Joint Information Environment (JIE) Mission Partner Symposium being held in Baltimore May 12-14.
 Rear Adm.
 Hank Bond, USN, J-6, U.S. Northern Command, and deputy J-3 for cyberspace operations at NORAD, said, “Our way forward in cyberspace is to properly develop the force structure around the Guard.
 The commercial space is the contested space.”